Om-Suryawanshi/ShapeWars/README.md

 ## Troubleshooting

-- Missing DLLs: Copy contents of `dlls/` next to the executable or add them to your system `PATH`.
+- Missing DLLs: Copy contents of `debs/dlls` next to the executable.
 - Font not found: Verify the path in `config.txt` matches an existing file under `fonts/`.
 - Black window or no text: Ensure the font loads successfully and the window size is valid.
 - Crashes on launch: Check `config.txt` line formats and value counts.